|Page Type:||Trip Report|

 Warning: On-sighters might consider some of the details a spoiler.

 I had my first experience of climbing in Scotland on Arran in May 2002.

-This time I was able to arrange two days on Arran before rejoining my non-climbing wife and the rest of our group.
+This time I was able to arrange two days on Arran before rejoining the rest of the group.
 A few months before, I posted an inquiry on a couple of UK climbing boards and was contacted by Russell, who had lived on Arran for several years and still had friends there.
 He arranged a family holiday to coincide with my visit.